 On receipt of the design information package request, an acknowledgement letter will be sent within 10 working days.
 If written acknowledgement has not been received within this timeframe, please call the customer service centre on 13 10 87.

 Once the request has been processed, the design information package will be sent by email.
-The package enables the consultant to integrate the new design into Western Power’s existing network and includes DFIS maps, LVD files and surrounding project information.
+The package enables the consultant to integrate the new design into Western Power’s existing network and includes SPIDA maps, LVD files and surrounding project information.

 It is the consultant's responsibility to contact the issuing officer if they require more information.